Line sheets can make or break wholesale relationships—and PLM software ensures you get them right every time.

 | Problem: | Solution: | Example: |

-| Generic Line Sheets dilute your brand and fail to make a lasting impression. | Use consistent colors, logos, and fonts to reinforce brand recognition. | A food brand improved customer recall by integrating signature brand colors across all Line Sheets. |
+| Generic, inconsistent line sheets dilute your brand and fail to build buyer confidence or recall. | Store brand assets—logos, color palettes, typography—in your PLM system.
+Apply consistent templates across all line sheets to reinforce brand recognition. | A specialty food brand improved buyer recall by 50% by integrating signature brand colors and packaging photography across all line sheets. |

 |